m-saad-siddique/static-site-IAC-deploy/IAM_ROLE_GUIDE.md

 This guide explains how IAM roles work in this project and when you need them.

+> **Update:** IAM roles and policies are now provisioned with `./scripts/setup-iam-oidc.sh`.
+The sections below provide background context and legacy Terraform examples.
+Follow the script-based workflow in the main README for production use.

 ## Understanding the Components

 When you enable IAM resources, Terraform creates: